yume-chan/ya-webadb/libraries/scrcpy/README.md

 $ npx fetch-scrcpy-server 1.24
 ```

-Or adding it to the `postinstall` script in `package.json`, so running `npm install` will automatically invoke the script.
+You can also add it to the `postinstall` script in your `package.json`.
+After that, running `npm install` will automatically invoke the script.

 ```json
 "scripts": {